alttch/eva3/doc/faq.rst

 scripts</item_scripts>`.
 You can find plenty of examples in the documentation.

-Additionally you need to program Logic Manager :doc:`macros</lm/macros>` for the process automation.
+Additionally you need to program Logic Manager :doc:`macros</lm/macros>` for process automation.
 However, most macros have a very simple structure and call the in-built set of functions.

 For example, a macro that runs a pump for watering plants: